barashe/bacpacs/README.md

 ```

 ### Read pathogenicity labels from a csv file
 bacpacs.read_labels() takes a csv file with two columns and no headers: the first column should list genome ids, and the second column should list pathogenicity labels.
-Genome ids should match the original genomes file names.
+Genome ids should match the original genome file names.
 For example: for a genome file named org1.faa, the csv file should list an 'org1' genome id.
 Pathogenicity should be boolean: True for pathogens, False for non-pathogens.
 Note that we include the corresponding feature matrices (X_train, X_pred), to ensure that the orders of the returned label sets correspond to the orders of the genomes in the feature matrices.

 In[10]